home-assistant/home-assistant.io/source/_posts/2020-11-30-community-highlights.markdown

 and mostly for his ["Have I Been Pwned"][hibp] creation.

 Troy has been diving into the world of IoT and started automating his home, using...
 Home Assistant!

+> _"I'm massively impressed with HA and nothing else I've seen along my IoT journey comes even close to comparing.
+If you're going to do IoT in any meaningful way, you start with HA."_ – Troy Hunt

 In 5 blogs, he writes about his journey in the big world of IoT:

 - [Part 1: It's a Mess...
 But Then There's Home Assistant][p1]